chapel-lang/chapel/doc/rst/language/spec/procedures.rst

    tradeoff.

-Functions that are defined without parentheses must be called without parentheses as defined by scope resolution.
+Functions that are defined without parentheses must be called without parentheses.
 Functions without parentheses are discussed in :ref:`Functions_without_Parentheses`.

 A ``named-expression`` is an expression that may be optionally named.
 It